splunk/public-o11y-docs/synthetics/test-config/auth-multifactor-email.rst

 Prerequisites
 ============================

 You must have an email service that supports connecting to your email account and managing your emails through an API.
 The steps below feature an example using the :new-page:`Nylas service <http://nylas.com>`.
-For detailed information on how to retrieve messages from this service, refer to its :new-page:`API documentation https://developer.nylas.com/docs/api/v3/ecc/?redirect=api#get-/v3/grants/-grant_id-/messages`.
+For detailed information on how to retrieve messages from this service, refer to its :new-page:`API documentation <https://developer.nylas.com/docs/api/v3/ecc/?redirect=api#get-/v3/grants/-grant_id-/messages>`.

-Additionally, the steps below demonstrate the use of http://Github.com to send an authorization email, which is essential for extracting the OTP from it.
+Additionally, the steps below demonstrate the use of :new-page:`GitHub <http://github.com>`` to send an authorization email, which is essential for extracting the OTP from it.

 Limitations
 ============================